Excellence Initiative: What’s that?

 To enable visible cutting edge research and to strengthen research in Germany – these were the stated goals of the Prime Ministers and the Chancellor when launching the federal excellence initiative in 2005.
 Under the auspices of the German Research Foundation (DFG) and the German Council of Science and Humanities, a competition for the best research projects at German universities came into being.

 The Excellence Initiative initially consisted of two rounds with a multistage process; the first round was approved in 2006, followed by the second round in 2007.
-German federal and state governments granted DFG additional funds to the amount of 1.9 billion euro until 2011, spread over the following three funding lines: excellence clusters, graduate schools and future concepts.
+German federal and state governments granted DFG additional funds to the amount of 1.9 billion euro until 2011, spread over the following three funding lines: clusters of excellence, graduate schools and future concepts.

 Graduate schools qualify extraordinary postgraduates within their respective research area.
 As an instrument for promoting young scientists, they are significantly contributing to the development and to the profiling of excellent locations.

-The aim of the future concepts is to deepen cutting edge research at German universities and thus make them internationally more competitive.
+The aim of this funding line is to deepen cutting edge research at German universities and thus make them internationally more competitive.
 Funds are given to projects that support universities in developing their internationally outstanding areas persistently and in strengthening their international position as a leading institution.